Sierra Skye Flaunts Amazing Figure In Scanty Black Bikini

 Internet sensation Sierra Skye wowed thousands of fans on Monday, October 5, when she shared a smoking-hot new image of herself with her 4.1 million Instagram followers.

 The 24-year-old swimsuit model and influencer was photographed at the beach as she struck a sexy, yet playful pose.
 Sierra positioned herself directly in front of the camera as she sat on her shins in the sand.
-Her thighs were parted while her right hand grabbed the beach umbrella.
-Her head was titled upwards as her left hand held an orange popsicle stick up to her teeth, emitting a fun vibe.
+Her thighs were parted while she grabbed the beach umbrella with her right hand.
+Her head was tilted upward as she held an orange popsicle stick up to her teeth, emitting a fun vibe.

 Her long, highlighted blond hair looked to be in natural-looking waves that cascaded down her back and over her shoulders.
-Her pink, polished nails appeared to be perfectly manicured, adding some glam to her look.
+Her polished pink nails appeared to be perfectly manicured, adding some glam to her look.

-Sierra rocked a scanty, black, string bikini that put her killer figure and bronzed skin on show.
+Sierra rocked a scanty black string bikini as she put her killer figure and bronzed skin on show.
 The swimsuit top featured two thin straps that went over her shoulders and down her back.
-The garment’s minuscule triangular cups struggled to contain her busty assets, showcasing a view of cleavage and a bit of sideboob.
+The garment’s minuscule triangular cups struggled to contain her busty assets, showcasing a view of her cleavage and a bit of sideboob.

 The skimpy, high-rise bottoms accentuated her curvy hips, while the side straps, which were tied into bows, called attention to her slim midriff.
-She finished the look off with a black and grey bucket hat from Christian Dior.
+She finished the look off with a black-and-gray bucket hat from Christian Dior.

-She accessorized the beachside look with a bracelet and a naval piercing.
+She accessorized the beachside look with a bracelet and a navel piercing.

-In the post’s caption, she promoted her six-week fitness program to followers, before directing them to the link in her bio.
+In the caption, she promoted her six-week fitness program to followers, before directing them to the link in her bio.
 She also included her website’s URL.

-“Loving your bikini body,” one individual wrote, adding a series of bikini emoji to the end of their comment.
+“Loving your bikini body,” one individual wrote, adding a series of bikini emoji at the end of their comment.

 “Wow!
-Perfectly beautiful,” chimed in another admirer, filling their comment with heart-eyed, and fire emoji.
+Perfectly beautiful,” chimed in another admirer, filling their comment with heart-eyes and fire emoji.

 “You know I love you Sierra, especially when you flash your great smile,” a third fan asserted.